Rajdev-ullash/Painter_service_client/README.md

 <br />
 Features:
 <br>
-1.It's completely MERN project.<br />
+1.It's completely a MERN project.<br />
 2.In this project we using separate roll for admin & user.<br />
 3.Admin can change order status.<br />
 4.Admin can set other to admin.<br />